-Nearly 89 TWh of electricity is required to supply hydrogen.
+15 Nearly 75 TWh of electricity is required to supply hydrogen.

-In the scenario, the assumed process changes to other industrial sectors will lead to a 30 % reduction in demand for quicklime, which will result in a correspondingly lower energy consumption and correspondingly low process-related emissions from the lime industry.
+In the scenario, the assumed process changes to other industrial sectors will lead to a 30% reduction in demand for quicklime, which will result in a correspondingly lower energy consumption and correspondingly low process-related emissions from the lime industry.
 Here too, the combustible demand will be completely covered by PtG/PtL fuels by 2050.

-The share of fluorinated greenhouse gases (FGG)16 in total greenhouse gas emissions has so far only been barely 2%, but with a slightly rising trend.
+The share of fluorinated greenhouse gases $(FGG)^{16}$ in total greenhouse gas emissions has so far only been barely 2%, but with a slightly rising trend.
 Within the framework of the scenario it is assumed that the FGG can already be substituted by other substances by 2030 that have no or significantly lower greenhouse gas potential in almost all fields of application.
-The total greenhouse gas emissions from the production and application of FGG will already fall by 87% by 2030, and will drop to about 9% of the CO_2 eq of 2010 by 2050.
+The total greenhouse gas emissions from the production and application of FGG will already fall by 87% by 2030, and will drop to about 9% of the CO2eq of 2010 by 2050.

-The use of solvents and other chemical products in industry, crafts and private households contributes to the greenhouse effect through direct emissions of nitrous oxide (N_2O) and photochemical processes in the atmosphere through the formation of secondary greenhouse gases (ozone) or greenhouse aerosols.
-The scenario assumes that these emissions will be reduced by more than 50% to about 800,000 tonnes of CO_2 eq by substance substitutions and more efficient (more economical) use of the products in all fields of application by 2050.
+The use of solvents and other chemical products in industry, crafts and private households contributes to the greenhouse effect through direct emissions of

+Final energy consumption by industrial sectors in the GreenEe scenario nitrous oxide (N2O) and photochemical processes in the atmosphere through the formation of secondary greenhouse gases (ozone) or greenhouse aerosols.
+The scenario assumes that these emissions will be reduced by more than 50% to about 800,000 tonnes of CO2eq by substance substitutions and more efficient (more economical) use of the products in all fields of application by 2050.

-^{} In the "gases for process heat" category, both fossil and renewable gases other than hydrogen are recorded as final energy.
+In the "gases for process heat" category, both fossil and renewable gases other than hydrogen are recorded as final energy.
+Source: own illustration of model calculation